SalesforceDevelopersJapan/demo-s1app-jp/demo.md

 Alternatively, you can clone/fork the repository and build the executable yourself.
 For more information see the post [A Command-line Interface for Force.com](http://www.wadewegner.com/2013/11/a-command-line-interface-for-forcecom/).

 Once you have the executable, ensure you can run it from the command.
 For example, you can create the folder ~/bin for the force executable.
-Add the bin folder to your path with the following command:
+Add the bin folder to your path with the following command (or update your .bash_profile):

 ````bash
 export PATH=~/bin:$PATH